matthias-reis/carda-gatsby/content/articles/2022/11/interview-with-swedish-post-rock-pioneers-ef.md

 typeName: Interview
 title: Interview with Swedish Post-Rock Pioneers EF
 subTitle: '"Our new Album just happened"'
-seoTitle: Interview post-rock band EF about the new album
+seoTitle: Interview with post-rock band EF about the new album
 description: Want to know more about the new EF album "We Salute You, You and You!"?
 Read my interview!
 excerpt: EF are back, and they brought a new album with them!
 After their